10 Surprising Benefits of Sassafras

 Modern research has corroborated many of those traditional beliefs and supported the use of this plant in these ways, which is why the tree continues to be popular.
 Sassafras has a uniquely pleasant taste, which is why it is most commonly used to flavor other medicines, but that is not to take away from its individual potency.
-This tree and its composite parts have been used in foods ranging from root beer and salads, to sassafras root tea and flavoring agents in Creole cuisine.
+This tree and its composite parts have been used in foods ranging from root beer and salads to sassafras root tea and flavoring agents in Creole cuisine.
 Medicinally, it can be consumed directly, or topically applied.
 The concentrated essential oil of sassafras is very powerful, and should only be used with extreme caution, in small amounts, and with the direct oversight of a medical professional.
-Now, let’s take a closer look at the many impressive health benefits of sassafras.

 Health Benefits of Sassafras

-Sooth Menstrual Pain: For women suffering through the painful symptoms of menstruation, such as bloating, cramping, and heavy bleeding, the analgesic and anti-inflammatory properties of sassafras are a boon.
-For thousands of years, this natural remedy has lessened the discomfort of menstruation for women, and remains a popular recommendation from herbalists for women who suffer unusually painful periods.
+For women suffering from the painful symptoms of menstruation, such as bloating, cramping, and heavy bleeding, the analgesic and anti-inflammatory properties of sassafras are a boon.
+For thousands of years, this natural remedy has lessened the discomfort of menstruation for women and remains a popular recommendation from herbalists for women who suffer unusually painful periods.

-The leaves of sassafras are a well known diuretic, which increases your urination, thus eliminating excess toxins, salts, and fats from the body.
+The leaves of sassafras are a well-known diuretic, which increases your urination, thus eliminating excess toxins, salts, and fats from the body.
 If you want to improve the health and functioning of your kidneys, the best way is to flush your system with a diuretic, and sassafras tea is a great way to do that.